MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 clarity to your instructions.
 For example, the 3D toolkit includes arrows, hands, zones, and icons.
 These assets are already optimized for [!include[pn-hololens](../includes/pn-hololens.md)].
 For more information, see the [Authoring guide](pc-authoring.md).

 You can also create and import your own custom 3D parts using CAD models. [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports glTF, GLB, and FBX file formats.
-You can use a combination of third-party tools and the Dynamics 365 Import Tool (Preview) to prepare your 3D models, or you can use the Import Tool’s concierge service to have [!include[cc-microsoft](../includes/cc-microsoft.md)] convert and optimize the models for you.
+You can use a combination of third-party tools and the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import tool.md)] to prepare your 3D models, or you can use the Import Tool’s concierge service to have [!include[cc-microsoft](../includes/cc-microsoft.md)] convert and optimize the models for you.
 For more information on the Import Tool and preparing 3D models, see these topics:

 - [Import Tool overview](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/)